FIRSTRobotics/fms-manual/source/event-manager/event-wizard/award-assignments.rst

 ####################

 At official events, Judge Advisors use the "Award Entry System" to submit the winners of various awards from the Judge's room throughout the event.
-Once they're done with assignments for a given day, they'll "release" those assignmemts to the Scorekeeper.
+Once they're done with assignments for a given day, they'll "release" those assignments to the Scorekeeper.

 .. image:: images/awards-4.png